M is for Mulholland.

 Yes, he said.
-And true to the daily savior he was to me, at 3 a.m., he set out to drive the 25 miles with a gallon of gas.
+And true to the daily savior he had become for me, at 3 A.M., he drove the 25 miles over to me with a gallon of gas.

 In essence, I was betting my life on it.

-While I hadn’t outgrown stupidity, in the end, the good luck that had spared me of past assault and dismemberment through many unsound choices since teenagehood seemed intact too.
+In the end, while it seemed I hadn’t outgrown the stupidity of younger days, the luck also seemed intact that had spared me of past assault and dismemberment through many unsound choices since teenagehood.

-Below is my audio account of the encounter, recorded while I was waiting in my locked car for the Perfect Man to arrive and save me.
+Below is my audio account of the encounter and how it ended, recorded while I was waiting in my locked car for the Perfect Man to arrive.